Chinese Medicine for Trigeminal Neuralgia Melbourne

 Trigeminal neuralgia is a condition that affects the trigeminal facial nerves, causing facial pain.
-People may seek out non conventional treatment such as acupuncture for trigeminal neuralgia pain and in this article we will present some of the available research about acupuncture and trigeminal neuralgia.
-The trigeminal nerve itself is the 5th cranial nerve, it innervates the face and splits into three branches - ophthalmic, maxillary and mandibular branches.
+People may seek out non conventional treatments such as acupuncture for trigeminal neuralgia pain.
+The trigeminal nerve itself is the 5th cranial nerve, it innervates the face and splits into three branches - ophthalmic, maxillary and mandibular branches, resulting in eye orbit pain, cheek pain and jaw pain respectively.
 This chronic pain condition can be either episodic or continuous or both.

 The episodic form of trigeminal neuralgia is known as the Typical form and it can be episodes of a couple of seconds through to a couple of minutes of extreme facial pain.
 These episodes can occur multiple times over a few hours.

 The Atypical form can result in constant burning pain.
 Generally, episodes can be set off by circumstances such as wind blowing against the face, shaving, brushing teeth, face washing or other benign daily events.
 In the past this condition was known by the disturbing reputation of the being the suicide disease because the pain was so severe, it lead to depression and suicide ideation.

 Typical treatment options for trigeminal neuralgia include surgery and medication.
 Initially medication is considered as a first line approach and typically anticonvulsants are used, these are successful in 80% of cases for pain and symptom management.
 For less tractable presentations of facial pain other medications may be looked at and as a last resort or in severe cases, surgical intervention may be an option.

 Using Acupuncture for Facial Pain - The Research